HighwayChile/Final_Assignment_CS260/README.md

 I am not sure if I want to have a remove function, but it would be a good way to prove it's pathfinding.

-OUTLINE - User begins in room Zep Tepi.
+OUTLINE - User begins in room Alpha.
 There are three paths; A, B and C. User will be asked which path to take, then the user will be asked what room they have entered (name new vertex, room).
 User will be asked how many paths they see(min 1, max 10, new edges.)